shiva-g/ibd-gwas/writeup/log.md

 ### 20190121
 * after gsa, hapmap merge, no snp has less than 5% of samples missing
-* fix w/ plink flip?
+* gsa bim files are 0/1!
+Not nucs

 ### 20190116
 * merging new gsa data is not simple b/c the snp IDs disagree